remasters3/fragginhart/README.md

    - Capture the forward bunker flag.
 3. Steal the Documents.
    - Build the assualt ramp.
-   - Take the Documents to the Transmitter
+   - Take the Documents to the Transmitter.

 ## Command Map Overview
 ![MAP](/readme/map-overview.png)